 Pre-exposure prophylaxis, or PrEP, is a way to help HIV-negative people protect themselves from getting HIV.
 PrEP involves the use of antiretroviral drugs to reduce the risk of becoming infected with HIV.
-Although oral PrEP is the only PrEP option currently approved for HIV prevention, other forms of ARV-based primary prevention, including the dapivirine vaginal ring and long-acting injectable cabotegravir are on the horizon as possible additions to the PrEP toolbox.
+Daily oral PrEP is increasingly available since it was first approved by the US FDA in 2012.
+The Dapivirine Vaginal Ring and injectable cabotegravir (CAB-LA) are currently moving through the regulatory process.
+Other PrEP options are moving through the pipeline of research and development.

 Get simple, straightforward information about what PrEP is and how it works.

 Learn more about oral PrEP, the first ARV-based biomedical prevention method approved for HIV prevention.

 PrEP research spans implementation research on delivering PrEP and clinical trials of new options.
 Learn more about the research and data behind the approvals, findings from national introduction and scale-up, and what products might be next.